inventscooby/portfolio_restaurant_1/README.md

 # Report on Restaurant Data Analysis and Insights

 ## Overview
 This report presents an in-depth analysis of a restaurant dataset to understand customer satisfaction, segment customers based on their behavior, and optimize operational strategies.
-Using various data preprocessing techniques, predictive modeling, customer segmentation, and pricing strategy analysis, we aim to provide actionable insights to improve restaurant operations and customer satisfaction.
+Using various data preprocessing techniques, predictive modeling, customer segmentation, and pricing strategy analysis, I aim to provide actionable insights to improve restaurant operations and customer satisfaction.

 ## Table of Contents
 1. [Overview](#overview)